 The origins of propagate are firmly rooted in the field of horticulture.
 The word is a 16th century Latin borrowing, ultimately from the verb propagare, which means "to set (onto a plant) a small shoot or twig cut for planting or grafting."
 The word's meaning quickly extended from the realm of the farm and field to less material kinds of reproduction, such as the spreading of ideas and beliefs.
 The similarity between propagate and propaganda is not coincidental; that word also comes to us from propagare, although it took a more circuitous route.

 We are discovering new ways to propagate plants without seeds.

 The plants failed to propagate.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'propagate.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'propagate.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin propagatus, past participle of propagare to set slips, propagate, from propages slip, offspring, from pro- before + pangere to fasten — more at pro-, pact